KK-mp4/Beta-Kobra-Fixer/README.md

 ![image](https://github.com/user-attachments/assets/36012ce4-a8ca-4ddd-b473-164c8c31304e)

 3. Save the world by pressing **Ctrl + S**.

+## Change log
+- v1.0 Added the ability to change all rails to data value 0 (unpowered north-south) and place minecart on them.
+- v1.1 Fixed default data value to 8 (powered north-south) and added ability to change it.
+Fixed a bug where entity UUID is bigger than 32-bit signed integer

 ## License
 This program is licensed under the MIT License.
 Please read the License file to know about the usage terms and conditions.